ibm-cloud-docs/vpc/vni-ts2.md

 A lack of Administrator permissions can prevent you from being able to configure your virtual network interface.
 {: tsCauses}

 Contact the account administrator associated with the virtual network interface's IP address to finish configuring your virtual network interface.
-To learn more, see [Managing access for virtual network interfaces](/docs/vpc?topic=vpc-vni-iam&interface=ui).
 {: tsResolve}